linagora/linshare/documentation/EN/epics/new-admin-portal/story-04-admin-manage-a-Drive-in-admin-portal.md

       - Creation date
       - Modification date
       - Author: Creator of the Drive
+      - Domain: The link displays domain name of the current workgroup.
+When I click on this link, the domain detail page will be opened
    - On the left part i can see the editable fields including:
       - Drive's name: Text field.
 This field cannot be blank or contains special characters.
 When click icon Edit, i can change the name and click Enter to Save, if the name is invalid, i can see an error message.
 If the name is valid, the field will be updated.
       - Description: a text field displaying current Drive's desctiption.
 When i click on icon Edit, i can change the name and click Enter to Save.
 This field can be blank.